kanaria69/Mainecoco/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## I couldn't get a reservation at the library.
+They were completely booked.